 - Coronary arteriography: usually shows normal vessels.

-- Endomyocardial biopsies: some patients are shown to have specific heart muscle disorders - eg, myocarditis, amyloidosis, sarcoidosis or haemochromatosis.
+- Endomyocardial biopsies: biopsies expose patients to unnecessary risks and should only be undertaken to exclude specific heart muscle disorders - eg, myocarditis, amyloidosis, sarcoidosis or haemochromatosis.

 Management is aimed at improving cardiac function, treating symptoms and preventing complications.
 The treatment is therefore the same as for treating heart failure.